Aegisub/aegisite/source/docs/3.1/Automation/Lua/Dialogs.html.md

   distinguish non-unique strings from each other.)

 **`value`** (`string`)
-: Determines which item is selected when the dialog id first displayed.
+: Determines which item is selected when the dialog is first displayed.
 If this is not one of the items specified, no item is selected.
 This is case- sensitive.